Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 All the command line parameters are optional because default values are used by the daemon when it starts but it is recommended to use, at least, a daemon configuration file with the `-c` option.

-Without a configuration file, the daemon will create ist pid file in the current working directory.
+Without a configuration file, the daemon will create its pid file in the current working directory.

 Other command line parameters are available, but they are use rarely ;)